backblaze-b2-samples/cloudflare-b2/README.md

 Note that, if you use the `$host` configuration, you must configure a [Route](https://developers.cloudflare.com/workers/platform/triggers/routes) or a [Custom Domain](https://developers.cloudflare.com/workers/platform/triggers/custom-domains/) for each bucket name.
 You **cannot** simply route `*.my.domain.com/*` to your worker.

+### Restricting Signed HTTP Headers in the Upstream Request

+By default, all HTTP headers in the downstream request from the client are signed and included in the upstream request to Backlaze B2, except the following:

+* Cloudflare headers with the prefix `cf-`, plus `x-forwarded-proto` and `x-real-ip`: these are set in the downstream request by Cloudflare, rather than by the client.
+In addition, `x-real-ip` is removed from the upstream request.
+* `accept-encoding`: No matter what the client passes, Cloudflare sets `accept-encoding` in the incoming request to `gzip, br` and then modifies the outgoing request, setting `accept-encoding` to `gzip`.
+This breaks the AWS v4 signature.

+If you wish to further restrict the set of headers that will be signed and included, you can configure `ALLOWED_HEADERS` in `wrangler.toml`.
+If `ALLOWED_HEADERS` is set, then the listed  headers will be included in the signed upstream request alongside the minimal set of headers required for an AWS v4 signature: `authorization`, `x-amz-content-sha256` and `x-amz-date`.

+Note that, if `x-amz-content-sha256` is not included in `ALLOWED_HEADERS`, then any value supplied in the incoming request will be discarded and `x-amz-content-sha256` will be set to `UNSIGNED-PAYLOAD` in the outgoing request.

+If you do set `ALLOWED_HEADERS`, it is your responsibility to ensure that the list of headers that you specify supports the functionality that your client apps use, for example, `range` for [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests).
+The list below, the HTTP headers listed in the [AWS S3 GetObject documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) currently supported by Backblaze B2, is a suggested starting point:

+ALLOWED_HEADERS = [
+    "content-type",
+    "date",
+    "host",
+    "if-match",
+    "if-modified-since",
+    "if-none-match",
+    "if-unmodified-since",
+    "range",
+    "x-amz-content-sha256",
+    "x-amz-date",
+    "x-amz-server-side-encryption-customer-algorithm",
+    "x-amz-server-side-encryption-customer-key",
+    "x-amz-server-side-encryption-customer-key-md5"
+]

+Note that HTTP headers are not case-sensitive. `host` will match `host`, `Host` and `HOST`.

 ## Wrangler

 You can use this repository as a template for your own worker using [`wrangler`](https://github.com/cloudflare/wrangler):